AssembleProgramming/AssembleScript/README.md

 To write scripts in AssembleScript, follow the syntax described blelow.
-The language supports variables, operators, if-else statements, switch statements, and loops.Use .a Here are some important points to keep in mind:
+The language supports variables, operators, if-else statements, switch statements, and loops.Here are some important points to keep in mind:

 ### 🛡 Variables